andrewflbarnes/pfm/README.md

 ## Notes

+### Ease of use

+`pfm` is best used with some kind of "passive" authentication to reduce the need for having to enter credentials manually on operations.

+e.g. using and id key, kerberos or an ssh agent.

 ### Optional init function caching

 The step to `eval "$(pfm init bash)"` is optional and will result in pfm functions getting cached in the shell.